 4709 Dundas St West at Islington; free parking.

 Please note that all prices are in Canadian dollars (about .75c US), and that there are discounts for students and seniors as well as members of historical societies and JASNA.

 Tickets can be purchased in advance by Interac transfer, Paypal, cheque or money order (in Canadian or US funds).
-Pre-registration is strongly recommended. *Please check with us before registering, to make sure there is still room.*
+Pre-registration is strongly recommended.

 DanceweaversKaren Millyard has been organizing cultural events and teaching historical and modern English Country Dance for years.
 She is a choreographer, researcher, event organizer, consultant and professional dance teacher who works in theatre, museums, schools and the community.
 For information on her classes and other events, click on the links below.